ml to Cups Conversion: The Complete Guide

 US Cup vs. Metric Cup: Does It Matter?

-The US cup (237 ml) and the metric cup (250 ml) differ by 13 ml — about 5.5%.
-For a single cup, this is barely noticeable in a recipe.
-But at scale it adds up: if you're making a large batch that calls for 8 cups of liquid, you're off by about 104 ml (nearly half a cup) if you use metric cups for a US recipe.
+The US cup (237 ml) and the metric cup (250 ml) are 13 ml apart — about 5.5%.
+For a single cup, you'll never notice the difference.
+But it adds up: if you're making a large batch that calls for 8 cups of liquid, you're off by about 104 ml (nearly half a cup) if you use metric cups for a US recipe.
+That can actually matter.

-For precision baking, always use the measuring system that matches your recipe's country of origin, or convert with the exact ml values from the table above.
+For precision baking, use the measuring system that matches your recipe's country of origin, or just convert using the exact ml values from the table above.

 Practical Volume Landmarks to Memorize

-Rather than looking up every value, memorize these four anchor points and derive everything else:
+Instead of looking up every value, just memorize these four anchor points and derive everything else from them:

 1 teaspoon = 5 ml